 Two individuals representing ccTLD registry operators appointed by the ccNSO.

+Further, following the public comments, the RT has clarified the text pertaining to the composition of the CSC, in particular that it is not mandatory to appoint of a representative from a TLD, which is not considered a ccTLD or gTLD registry operator.

 4.3.4 Membership selection process

 The composition of the CSC has been an important factor in its success.
 The CSC and others believe this can be attributed to the selection criteria and process contained in the Charter and reflected in the ICANN Bylaws section 17.2, along with the rigor that the RySG, ccNSO and other SO/ACs have applied in appointing the members and liaisons.

+The RT has noted the suggestion to include in the charter language to encourage appointing organizations to take into account the CCWG Work Stream 2 recommendations on Diversity to the greatest extent possible.
+As at the time of completion of this report the CCWG Accountability WS 2 recommendations have not been adopted by the Chartering Organisations the RT believes that including a reference to them in the CSC charter is pre-empting decision-making by the CCWG Accountabilities Chartering Organisations.
+The RT also believes that this suggestion is first and foremost relevant for those SOs and ACs and others who appoint the members and liaisons, which have adopted the CCWG’s WS 2 recommendations.

 4.3.5 Changing circumstances of appointed members